skip to main content

 We are working towards project delivery of £2.5million investment in our open spaces and country parks over the next 3 years, including Hinchingbrooke Country Park and Paxton Pits Nature Reserve.

-Three of our parks and open spaces have been awarded a Green Flag and Hinchingbrooke Country Park and Priory Park host a further award for protecting bee habitats.
+Three of our parks and open spaces have been awarded a Green Flag and Hinchingbrooke Country Park and Priory Park hold a further award for protecting bee habitats.

 HDC is the guardian of 1,534 hectares of green space, 43 hectares of woodlands and a managed tree canopy of 400 hectares.

-Adopted May 2019, Huntingdonshire’s Local Plan identifies several Green Infrastructure Priority Areas, the policy also sets out HDC’s approach to protecting and enhancing Huntingdonshire’s green infrastructure for the benefit of biodiversity and residents for recreation and leisure.
+Adopted in May 2019, Huntingdonshire’s Local Plan identifies several Green Infrastructure Priority Areas.
+The policy also sets out our approach to protecting and enhancing Huntingdonshire’s green infrastructure for the benefit of biodiversity and residents for recreation and leisure.

-Green infrastructure serves to balance built development - it facilitates opportunities for people to access open space and provides habitats for wildlife.
-Improving the ecological, visual, heritage and recreational value of the countryside while bringing environmental, social and health benefits.
+Green infrastructure serves to balance built development - it gives opportunities for people to access open space and provides habitats for wildlife.
+Improving the ecological, visual, heritage and recreational value of the countryside, while bringing environmental, social and health benefits.

 The Local Plan to 2036 includes 8 key policies to shape Huntingdonshire’s environment: